Salmonid Monitoring Internship (September 2017 through June 2018)

 - Organization skills with attention to detail.

-This position requires a full-time, six-month commitment.
+This position requires a full-time commitment.
 Working hours are typically 40+ hours a week, 9 am to 5 pm Saturdays-Wednesdays.
 This is a full-time, unpaid internship.
 Housing is provided.
-A contract is signed for a 6 month minimum position.
 We are unable to provide positive references for interns who fail to complete their contract.

 About Turtle Island’s SPAWN program:

 SPAWN works to protect imperiled salmonids, countless other species, and their habitat in the Lagunitas Watershed, West Marin County, Calif.
 This watershed supports one of the largest populations of endangered coho salmon in California, and also maintains populations of threatened steelhead trout and endangered freshwater shrimp.
 SPAWN bases their community restoration, research, education, outreach and advocacy efforts on science-based conservation principles.

 Please email a resume and cover letter (include any fish handling experience, not required but beneficial) for the Salmonid Monitoring Internship to email@example.com.